ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 # How to Get a Second Date

 If we **analyze all the dates in our study where someone requested a second date**, and **compare them with those where no second date was requested**, we should be able to **tease out the factors which make or break whether your date will ask to go out with you again**.
 We do just that by using a machine learning model called the **<a href="https://en.wikipedia.org/wiki/Random_forest" target="_blank">Random Forest</a>**.
 This model basically works by trying to answer the question: **"Will someone request to go on a second date?"** and arrives at its final answer by **asking a series of yes or no questions**.
-Furthermore, **the earlier a question is asked, the more important it is in determining whether you'll get a second date or not**.
-Just for example, if the first question asked is "Does the other person rank my attractiveness above 50/100?", and the fourth question asked is "Does the other person prefer someone of the same race as themselves?", then the first question is more effective in determining whether the other person requests a second date.
+We will judge our Random Forest model on two metrics, **accuracy and precision**.

-But, it's not exactly that easy. **We can trust the results of our Random Forest model only if it is able to give us a 'good' accuracy** in predicting whether or not someone will request a second date.
-If it gives a sub-par predictive power, then we really have no reason to trust the model at all.
-We will judge our Random Forest model on two metrics, **accuracy and precision**. **Accuracy is simply the number of dates where the model correctly predicts whether or not there will be a second date divided by the total number of dates**. **Precision**, a related but different measure, **is the proportion of dates where the model gives a correct prediction out of only the dates where the model predicts that there will be a second date**.
+**Accuracy is simply the number of dates where the model correctly predicts whether or not there will be a second date divided by the total number of dates**. **Precision**, a related but different measure, **is the proportion of dates where the model gives a correct prediction out of only the dates where the model predicts that there will be a second date**.
 That is, precision measures how "correct" the Random Forest model is when it predicts that you will get a second date.

 Let's see how the accuracy and precision of our Random Forest model compare to just plain old random guessing.